circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Group 'Administrateurs financieel - Circuit Nederland' > 'Profile fields of other users': Add Visible and Editable for 'Tekeningsbevoegde'.
 - Product 'Algemeen voor bedrijven (behalve UE)' > 'My profile fields': Add Enabled, At registration, Visible and Editable for 'Tekeningsbevoegde'.
 - Product 'Algemeen United Economy' > 'My profile fields': Add Enabled, At registration, Visible and Editable for 'Tekeningsbevoegde'.

+# Products

+Change the Product 'Algemeen (handelsrekening)':
+- My profile fields: Set 'Enabled' and 'At registration' to 'Yes' for the profile field 'Aankoop saldo'.
+- Description: add a line to describe the Aankoop saldo field is added at registration.

 # Wizard